 Since the examination is conducting on different days, candidates’ CAT score is subjected to normalisation.
 Normalisation process helps in equating marks and identifying candidate’s scores across multiple forms.

-Here is an overview on what is the scoring system in CAT and how is it normalised.
+Here is an overview on what is the scoring system in CAT Exam and how is it normalised.

 In CAT examination, a candidate is awarded three marks each for correct answer.
 However, it also applies negative marking, since one mark each is deducted for every wrong answer.
 Candidates may note that no mark will be deducted for an unanswered question.

 CAT exam which is conducted on multiple days at multiple time slots generally maintains a uniform level of difficulty throughout the examination process.
-CAT examination is designed in a manner which makes it difficult for candidates to answer all the questions correctly and thus chances for a perfect score are minimal.
+CAT is designed in a manner which makes it difficult for candidates to answer all the questions correctly and thus chances for a perfect score are minimal.

-Equating CAT exams follows a psychometric process in order to adjust differences in difficulty level.
+Equating CAT Exams follows a psychometric process in order to adjust differences in difficulty level.
 The process is followed to keep a tab on comparable metric and be justified to candidates who test across multiple days.